Wwstarry/CodeCoR/README.md

 └── README.md
 ```

-:panda_face:Below is a description of each folder.
+Below is a description of each folder.

 - **codellama**